Graduate Certificate(to apply, see below)

 It will also be useful for those who currently work with or hope to work with women’s organizations or in supervisory capacities in business or government.

 New Requirements (beginning Fall 2011)

-The KU Women, Gender and Sexuality Studies Graduate Certificate requires 12 hours of coursework including two core courses (see below) selected from WGSS 800 History of Women, Gender, and Sexuality Studies; WGSS 801 Feminist Theory; and WGSS 802 Feminist Methodologies; and two 3-hour electives chosen from a list of recommended graduate courses (see below) or approved by the graduate director.
+The KU Women, Gender and Sexuality Studies Graduate Certificate requires 12 hours of coursework including two core courses: EITHER WGSS 800 History of Women, Gender, and Sexuality Studies; OR WGSS 801 Feminist Theory; PLUS WGSS 802 Feminist Methodologies; and two 3-hour electives chosen from a list of recommended graduate courses (see below) or approved by the graduate director.

 Application and Admissions Procedures

 To apply for the Graduate Certificate in WGSS, click here.

 For the Graduate Certificate students must apply to the School of Graduate Studies, whether the student is already a student in a KU graduate program or not.
 Using the KUGRAD form, students apply as a Graduate Certificate Student in the WGSS program, and pay the $30.00 application fee.